-Figure 3: Habiganj Municipality Ward Boundary Map (BBS, 2017).
+Figure 3: Moulvibazar Municipality Ward Boundary Map (BBS, 2017).

-According to the Bangladesh Meteorological Department, the city area and surrounding area experiences a tropical monsoon climate.
+According to the Bangladesh Meteorological Department, the city area and surrounding area experience a tropical monsoon climate.
 It is characterized by warm, humid summers and cool, and dry winters.
-There is no climatological station within the municipality.
-The closest meteorological station of Bangladesh Meteorological Department is located in Sreemangal which is about 32 km away from the municipality area.
-Weather data from this station are collected from 1981 to 2017.
+There is no climatological station within the Municipality.
+The closest meteorological station of Bangladesh Meteorological Department is located in Sreemangal which is about 4.0 km away from the Municipality area.
+Weather data from this station is collected from 1981 to 2017.
 About 90% of the total annual rainfall occurs in the period from May through October and the driest months of the years are November to March.
+The maximum mean temperature observed is 32-32.9°C between April-August, with the minimum mean temperatures of between 9.5-11.3°C in January.
+The annual average rainfall is about 2355 mm, according to BMD (1981-2017).2

-Khowai River flows beside the municipality.
-According to the flood zoning map of Bangladesh (BMD, 2012), the city is in a flood prone zone (flooding event occurred in the last 12 years).
+Manu River passes north side of the Municipality.
+According to the flood zoning map of Bangladesh (BMD, 2012), the city is in a flood free zone (no flooding event in the last 12 years).
 However, the drainage network of the city is not adequate.
 Every year, many areas face water logging during monsoon for drainage congestion.
-There are some secondary drains carrying stormwater and domestic wastewater to the outfalls the rivers and canals.
+There are some secondary drains carrying stormwater and domestic wastewater to the outfalls, the rivers and the canals.3

-The household survey results show that majority of the occupation is business (42%) followed by Government Service (10%) and private service (10%).
-The survey assessed the different types of building structure in the city which are pucca (houses single or multi-storied built with substantial materials such as brick, cement, and concrete), semi pucca houses (either the roof or the walls, but not both, are not made of pucca materials), Tin-shed (roof of the house mad of corrugated iron sheets) and thatched (roof and walls made of temporary materials like bamboo, paper boards, polyethylene sheets, etc.
+The household survey results show that majority of the occupation is business (43%) followed by private service (15%) and self-employed (12%).
+The survey assessed the different types of building structure in the city which are pucca (houses single or multi-storied built with substantial materials such as brick, cement, and concrete), semi pucca houses (either the roof or the walls, but not both, are not made of pucca materials), tin-shed (roof of the house made of corrugated iron sheets) and thatched (roof and walls made of temporary materials like bamboo, paper boards, polyethylene sheets, etc.4